drug-design/course/docs/chapters/3d-qsar.md

 ### GRIND

-GRIND (GRid-INdependent descriptors, developed by G. Cruciani et al.) is a method producing descriptors that are calculated from the 3D structure of the molecules, but they do not depend on their position or orientation in the space.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/grind-a4092806'><i class='fa fa-play' aria-hidden='true'></i></button>GRIND (GRid-INdependent descriptors, developed by G. Cruciani et al.) is a method producing descriptors that are calculated from the 3D structure of the molecules, but they do not depend on their position or orientation in the space.
 In the first step several fields are calculated and transformed (simplified), and in the second step the results are encoded into alignment-independent variables based on auto-correlation theory.
 The results can be visualized with 2D or 3D diagrams.
 *[auto-correlation]: The correlation of a variable with itself over successive time intervals (a mathematical tool used frequently in signal processing for amplification and interpretation of signals).